LiberatorUSA/GUCEF/dependencies/README.txt

 hiredis is version 0.14.0 from https://github.com/redis/hiredis
-OIS is at version 1.3 and can be obtained from http://sourceforge.net/projects/wgois json-parser is at version 1.1.0 and can be obtained from https://github.com/udp/json-parser
+OIS is at version 1.3 and can be obtained from http://sourceforge.net/projects/wgois json-parser is at version 1.1.0 and can be obtained from https://github.com/udp/json-parser zookeeper-client-c is from Zookeeper version 3.5.6 source tar dated 2019-10-16 00:35

 Possibly outdated:
 android-ndk-**: Recommended to use latest (r8)